Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Stable modules

 \section{Stable modules}

-In this section the goal is to complete the proof of Theorem~\ref{lwmain} by establishing the uniqueness for infinite intervals.
+In this section the goal is to prove Theorem~\ref{lwmain} for infinite intervals.
 The strategy is almost exactly the same as the strategy for finite intervals recalled in $\S$\ref{finite}.
 The main issue is to find a suitable substitute for the quotient functor $\V:\mathcal C \rightarrow \rmod{H}$ from Theorem~\ref{dcp}.
 This arises from a new category $\rmod{H}$ of ``stable modules,'' which seems quite interesting in its own right.
 Throughout the section $(\bn,\bc)$ will be a fixed type and $I$ will be an infinite interval.
 Like in Theorem~\ref{prinj}, we pick finite subintervals $I_1\subset I_2 \subset\cdots$ of $I$ such that $I = \bigcup_{r \geq 1} I_r$, $|I_1|+1 \geq 2 \max(\bn)$, and $|I_{r+1}| = |I_r|+1$ for each $r$.